replicatedhq/help-center/content/guides/kubernetes-with-ship/private-image.md

 {{< linked_headline "Pull Private Images" >}}

-Now that you have an image pull secret, you can schedule your private images by referencing the Replicated Registry tag directly, and adding a referene to the `imagePullSecret` we created above.
+Now that you have an image pull secret, you can schedule your private images by referencing the Replicated Registry tag directly, and adding a reference to the `imagePullSecret` we created above.

 ```yaml
 apiVersion: v1